juliabase/juliabase/doc/remote_client/remote_client.rst

 Of course, you will have much non-Python in your institution, in form of code as well as competence.
 Since the standard implementation of Python is an interpreter, it is very easy to call Python code from within another programming language.
-While it is possible to talk to the Chantal server from most programming languages directly, we recommend going via the Python remote client because this is the easiest way.
+While it is possible to talk to the JuliaBase server from most programming languages directly, we recommend going via the Python remote client because this is the easiest way.